bartverhavert/bartverhavert.github.io/content/blog/2017-04-01-raspberry-pi-headless-setup.md

 <!-- preview_start -->

-This guide will walk you through the steps you have to take to get Raspbian Jessie Lite up and running on your Raspberry Pi.
+This is a Mac guide that will walk you through the steps you have to take to get Raspbian Jessie Lite up and running on your Raspberry Pi.
 It is mainly written for the Raspberry Pi Zero W, which doesn't have an ethernet port and because I didn't have a mini-HDMI cable, but it should work for the other ones as well.